SummittDweller/wieting-theatre-netlify/site/TO-DO.md

   - [x] Add Donor Recognition Text to the Home Page
   - [ ] Add a Pop-Up Notification "Overlay" to the Home Page
   - [x] Add display of Official URL and IMDB URL to the show's page
+  - [ ] Add a new "Camps" page under "About"

 ## Add a `Donate` Menu Item